pauldmccarthy/fslpy/doc/contributing.rst

 1. Add the fix to the main branch, along with an updated changelog including the version number and date for the bugfix release.
-2. Cherry-pick the relevant commit(s) from the main branch onto the minor release branch, and update the version number on the minor release branch.
+2. Merge or cherry-pick the relevant commit(s) from the main branch onto the minor release branch.
    If CI tests fail on the release branch, go back to step 1.
 3. Tag the new release on the minor release branch.